Flood Damage & Traffic Volume Lead to New Bridge

 Phase 3: Spring 2018 through Spring 2019 – Reconstruction of NW 66th Avenue east of Kempton Bridge through the NW 26th Street intersection in Polk County from two lanes to five lanes with a two-way left turn lane.
 Drainage improvements will eliminate or reduce localized flooding along the roadway.
 Traffic along NW 26th Street and NW 66th Avenue will be maintained during construction.

-Snyder & Associates, Inc. is providing a variety of services for the project including environmental, planning, right-of-way, survey, civil and structural engineering.
-Shuck-Britson provided the bridge design, and Polk County is performing the construction services.
+Snyder & Associates, Inc. is providing a variety of services for the project including traffic studies, environmental, planning, right-of-way, survey, civil and structural engineering.
+Shuck-Britson provided the structural bridge design, and Polk County is performing the construction services.